How to Automatically Validate Android and iOS App Logic & File Structure in CI/CD

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Validate App Integrity/Structure Scan on Mobile apps using Appdome
+How to Implement Validate App Integrity/Structure Scan in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Validate App Integrity/Structure Scan without an SDK or gateway: